medusajs/medusa/docs/content/how-to/uploading-images-to-spaces.md

     },
 },
 ```
-In the above options, we include the `spaces_url`, that can be found in your Space overview.
+In the above options, a `spaces_url` is included.
+This can be found in your Space overview.
 The `bucket` should point to the name you gave your Space.
 The `endpoint` identifies the region in which you created the Space.
-And finally the two keys are the ones we created in the previous section.
+And finally the two keys are the ones created in the previous section.
 > Make sure to use an environment variable for the secret key in a live environment.

 ### Try it out!